BoulderPublicData/Election-Results/README.md

 # Election Results
-The Boulder County Elections [publishes](https://bouldercounty.gov/elections/by-year/) "statements of votes" for primary, general (even years), and coordinated (odd years) elections in going back to 2004.
+The Boulder County Elections [publishes](https://bouldercounty.gov/elections/by-year/) "statements of votes" for primary and general elections in even years and coordinated (odd years) elections.
+The Colorado Secretary of State [publishes](https://www.coloradosos.gov/pubs/elections/Results/Archives.html) for primary and general elections in even years and state-wide ballot measures in odd years.

 ## Data summary
 Are the results of individual contests available at the level of precincts?